 Let’s have a look at the latest data from the Case-Shiller Home Price Index.
-According to August data that was released this morning, Seattle-area home prices were:
+According to September data that was released today, Seattle-area home prices were:

-Over the same period last year prices were up 0.3 percent month-over-month and year-over-year prices were up 7.6 percent.
+Last year at this time prices were down 0.3 percent month-over-month and year-over-year prices were up 12.9 percent.